tensorflow/datasets/docs/datasets.md

 ### `"diabetic_retinopathy_detection"`

 A large set of high-resolution retina images taken under a variety of imaging conditions.
+A left and right field is provided for every subject.
+Images are labeled with a subject id as well as either left or right (e.g. 1_left.jpeg is the left eye of patient id 1).

+A clinician has rated the presence of diabetic retinopathy in each image on a scale of 0 to 4, according to the following scale:

+    0 - No DR
+    1 - Mild
+    2 - Moderate
+    3 - Severe
+    4 - Proliferative DR

 * URL: [https://www.kaggle.com/c/diabetic-retinopathy-detection/data](https://www.kaggle.com/c/diabetic-retinopathy-detection/data)
 * `DatasetBuilder`: [`tfds.image.diabetic_retinopathy_detection.DiabeticRetinopathyDetection`](https://github.com/tensorflow/datasets/tree/master/tensorflow_datasets/image/diabetic_retinopathy_detection.py)